Alfresco/docs-alfresco/content-services/community/install/containers/docker-compose.md

 Use this information to quickly start up Community Edition using Docker Compose.

-> **Note:** While Docker Compose is often used for production deployments, the Docker Compose file provided here is recommended for development and test environments only.
+> **Note:** While Docker Compose is often used for production deployments, the Docker Compose file provided is recommended for development and test environments only.
 Customers are expected to adapt this file to their own requirements, if they intend to use Docker Compose to deploy a production environment.

 To deploy Community Edition using Docker Compose, download and install [Docker](https://docs.docker.com/install/){:target="_blank"}, then follow the steps below.
 Make sure that you've reviewed the [prerequisites]({% link content-services/community/install/containers/index.md %}#prerequisites) before continuing.

-1. Clone the project locally, change directory to the project folder, and switch to the release branch:
+1. Clone the project locally, change directory to the project's `docker-compose` folder:

     ```bash
     git clone https://github.com/Alfresco/acs-deployment.git
-    cd acs-deployment
+    cd acs-deployment/docker-compose
     ```

     > **Note:** Make sure that exposed ports are open on your host computer.
 Check the `docker-compose.yml` file to determine the exposed ports - refer to the `host:container` port definitions.
 You'll see they include 5432, 8080, 8083 and others.

-2. Save the `docker-compose.yml` file in a local folder.

-    For example, you can create a folder `docker-compose`.

-3. Change directory to the location of your `docker-compose.yml` file.

-4. Deploy Community Edition, including the repository, Share, Postgres database, Search Services, etc.:
+2. Deploy Community Edition, including the repository, Share, Postgres database, Search Services, etc.:

     ```bash
-    docker-compose up
+    docker-compose -f community-docker-compose.yml up
     ```

     This downloads the images, fetches all the dependencies, creates each container, and then starts the system: